wdk-docs/passport-docs/docs/features.md

-# Features
+# 特性

-500+ authentication strategies Single sign-on with OpenID and OAuth Easily handle success and failure Supports persistent sessions Dynamic scope and permissions Pick and choose required strategies Implement custom strategies Does not mount routes in application Lightweight code base
+:lock: 500+ authentication strategies

+Single sign-on with OpenID and OAuth

+Easily handle success and failure

+Supports persistent sessions

+Dynamic scope and permissions

+Pick and choose required strategies

+Implement custom strategies

+Does not mount routes in application

+Lightweight code base